navaneet239/my_space_infinity_games/README.md

 # my 2 space infinity games
-infinity and beyond
+# infinity and beyond

-have you ever ran on a planet or kept flying in the empty space???

-you would experience it in these two games.
+Have you ever ran on a planet or kept flying in the empty space???
+You would experience it in these two games.

-Remember, these games are only to be played in laptps or any pc.
+Remember, these games are only to be played in laptops or any pc.

 Alien runner game:  https://navaneet239.github.io/NPJ_alienRunnerGame/

 Space journey game: https://navaneet239.github.io/spaceJourney/

-pleaase play and enjoy your journey of space!!!!

-information: copy the link fron the above text and paste it in your browser.
+information: copy the link from the above two texts and paste it in your browser.

+# play and enjoy your journey of the space!!!!